jammehabdou64/new-jcc-express-mvc-app/README.md

 ```

-Save the changes to the engine.js file.
+Save the changes to the engine.ts file.

 Now, your Express.js application will use the configured templating engine for rendering views.